diridari/logging-cpp/README.md

     setLogFileName(new loc/name)
 If an logfile is already used the old file gets closed with a hint to the new location.

-A new logfile gets opened with the next to its written logmessage.
+A new logfile gets opened with the next to its written log message.
 ### Cli Highlighting
 Because of fun the is a cli highlighting.
 If cause a issue you can disable it by